addisonglobal/frontend-technical-test/README.md

 > You can find a prototype outlining the basic functionality here:
 <a href="https://marvelapp.com/2c4f5ia/screen/33947906" target="_blank">Prototype</a>

 The provided screens are a wireframe, not a final design for the application.
 You are expected to implement the user interface by yourself.
-The use of component libraries, like Material UI, Native Base, might make this easier for you and is encouraged.
+The use of component libraries, like Material UI, might make this easier for you and is encouraged.

 ### Event List View